-According to the current regulatory requirements, the Group is only required to disclose the information for the year ended December 31, 2021.
+According to the current regulatory requirements, the Group is only required to disclose the information for the year ended December 31, 2022.

-- (1) Significant transactions information
+(1) Significant transactions information

-- A. Loans to others: None.

-- B. Provision of endorsements and guarantees to others: Please refer to table 1.

-- C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to table 2. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: Please refer to table 3. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 4. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: Please refer to Note 6(2). - J. Significant inter-company transactions during the reporting periods: Please refer to table 5. - (2) Information on investees
+- A. Loans to others: None. - B. Provision of endorsements and guarantees to others: Refer to table 1. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Refer to table 2. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Refer to table 3. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: Refer to Note 6(2). - J. Significant inter-company transactions during the reporting periods: Refer to table 4.

+(2) Information on investees

-Names, locations and other information of investee companies (not including investees in Mainland China): Please refer to table 6.
+Names, locations and other information of investee companies (not including investees in Mainland China): Refer to table 5.

-- (3) Information on investments in Mainland China - A. Basic information: Please refer to table 7. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Please refer to table 1 and table 5. - (4) Major shareholders information
+(3) Information on investments in Mainland China

+- A. Basic information: Refer to table 6. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the Mainland Area: Refer to table 1 and table 4.

+(4) Major shareholders information

-Major shareholders information: Please refer to table 8.
+Major shareholders information: Refer to table 7.